-When the Electronic Speed Control is set, you can increase speed by pushing the RES (+) button.
-If the button is continually pressed, the set speed will continue to increase until the button is released, then the new set speed will be established.
+- Pressing the RES (+) button once will result in a 1 mph increase in set speed.
+Each subsequent tap of the 3 button results in an increase of 1 mph. - If the button is continually pressed, the set speed will continue to increase until the button is released, then the new set speed will be established.